 Does language matter?

-Obviously, language is an important aspect for students when deciding where to study abroad.
+Short answer: YES.
+Language is an important aspect for students when deciding where to study abroad.
 This explains why most enrolled international students choose an English-taught degree.

 Many European countries have been offering English programmes in order to attract foreign students and overcome the disadvantages towards English-speaking countries.